HerzainR/CO2-Activation-in-SAAs/README.md

 The results of the SGD analysis described in the paper are provided in the folder output/

-Additionally, we provide a jupyter notebook mented extract the information of the output/ folder and reproduce the SGD results discussed in the paper:
+Additionally, the Jupyter notebook in this folder allows extracting the information in the output/ folder and reproducing the SGD results discussed in the paper.

 CO2_activation_rules_by_SGD.ipynb